boginw/P5/report/2 Iteration 1/Hardware Analysis/Large Servo Motor.md

 ### Conclusion

 Taking the lower bound of the range 160-170 RPM which LEGO provided, the speed test showed that the motors used were close to the specifications LEGO provided.
+Taking the average deviation, our motors are around 4% off what LEGO claims, but this is within the margin of error.

-LEGO claims the motor has 40 Ncm in stall torque and 20 Ncm in running torque.
-As far as my understanding goes, the experiments performed should test stall torque, and I'm getting half of what's expected, are there any blatant faults in my tests?
+The torque tests on the other hand show completely different results.
+LEGO claims the motors have 40 N$\cdot$cm in stall torque, and 20 N$\cdot$cm in running torque, and to the best of knowledge of the group, our tests tested the stall torque, which only show the motors getting to half of what LEGO claims.
+No further actions will be taking in regards to these tests, as these are the motors to be used, regardless of torque.